-Next, we will show the power consumption of each node used to change the packet generation rate in Fig. 6(a).
+Next, we will show the power consumption of each node used to change the packet generation rate in Figure 6(a).
 The "limit" line in this figure expresses the power consumption value allowed per day to operate a node for one year with a battery with a capacity of 7.1Ah.
 This figure shows that the power consumption in nodes 3, 4, 7, 15, and 16, which are center adjacent nodes, and node 6, which has a concentration of packets, is large.
 Figure 6(b) shows the number of times that each node transmitted, and it turns out that a node with large power consumption performs many transmissions.
+Since data is concentrated in center node in the target network system, the load of the center adjacent node becomes very high.
+As a result, the power consumption of the portion becomes very large, and performances, such as a network life, are also governed by center adjacent nodes' characteristic.
+Therefore, the topology of the whole network is not so important about performance.